 (Frequently Asked Questions)

 As a contractor, you need an umbrella company that makes contractor payroll easy to understand.
-Below, we have put together some frequently asked questions for contractors wanting to use our PAYE (Pay As You Earn) umbrella payroll service.
+Below, we have put together some Contractor FAQ to use our PAYE (Pay As You Earn) umbrella payroll service.
 Alternatively, you can contact our expert team using the button below.

 A PAYE (Pay As You Earn) umbrella payroll company is a payroll service provider offering their payroll services to any fixed term contractor, freelancer, and recruitment agency.

 An umbrella company margin is an amount of money an umbrella company deducts in return for the services they supply.

 To Join Unified Payroll, please contact 01268 669979, they will clearly outline the whole process, ensuring you understand how everything works.
 Our team will supply you with an umbrella company guide and an illustration of your projected take-home pay.

 To enrol with Unified Payroll, you will need to supply:

 - Proof of ID,

 - Proof of your home address,

 - Proof of any work permit or other document confirming your working status within the UK,